 Up-to-date knowledge of street terms for high-risk, rapidly evolving recreational drugs is essential for health-care professionals working with addicted and at-risk populations.
 Unfortunately however, the time lag between the advent of a new term and recognition of that term by public health researchers is often measured in months, if not years.

-Since May 2016 I've been working with a research team at the Center for Advanced Study of Language (CASL) in collaboration with the Center for Substance Abuse Research (CESAR) to develop automated methods for detecting novel drug terminology in social media discourse.
-The system we are currently developing, of which I am the principle designer, crawls continuous social media streams and draws on vector space semantics to search for unknown terms which fit the contextual linguistic profile of known drug terminology.
+From 2016 to 2017 I worked with a research team at the Center for Advanced Study of Language (CASL) in collaboration with the Center for Substance Abuse Research (CESAR) to develop automated methods for detecting novel drug terminology in social media discourse.
+During that time I developed a system to crawl continuous social media streams and draw on vector space semantics to search for unknown terms which fit the contextual linguistic profile of known drug terminology.

-While still in trial phase, our initial results indicate that such an approach can identify previously unknown drug slang with a high degree of accuracy and cut the lag time between term introduction and detection to weeks, if not days.
-An article detailing this system and our initial results is currently under review for the Journal of Medical Internet Research.
+Results from our experiments with this social media crawling system indicate that such an approach can identify previously unknown drug slang with a high degree of accuracy and cut the lag time between term introduction and detection to weeks, if not days.
+An article detailing this system and our initial results was published in 2018 in the Journal of Medical Internet Research.

-Since 2012 I have been contributing (along with many others) to the endangered language research presented in both the Catalogue of Endangered Languages and the Endangered Languages Project (ELP).
+From 2012 through 2018 I (along with many others) was part of the team that conducted the endangered language research presented in both the Catalogue of Endangered Languages (ELCat) and the Endangered Languages Project (ELP).
 An exciting and encouraging result of our work on the Catalogue is that our data do not support the oft-cited claim that a language dies roughly every two weeks.
 Rather, our data suggest that the current extinction rate is closer to one language every 3 months.

-To hear more about our revised language extinction rate and other findings, please check out our forthcoming publication from Taylor & Francis, entitled Cataloguing the Endangered Languages of the world.
-Look also for the chapter that Anna Belew and I contributed to the forthcoming Oxford Handbook of Endangered Languages, which draws heavily on the data we have collected in the Catalogue.
+To hear more about this revised language extinction rate and other findings, please check out our 2018 publication from Taylor & Francis: Cataloguing the Endangered Languages of the world.
+Look also for the chapter that Anna Belew and I contributed to the 2018 Oxford Handbook of Endangered Languages, which draws heavily on the data we collected for the Catalogue.